roomeee/TicTacToe-game/README.md

 When a player clicks on a button, the next_turn function is called.
 It checks if the clicked button is empty and if there is no winner yet.

-If the conditions are met, the button's text is updated with the current player's symbol (X or O).
+If the  given conditoons are met, the button's text is updated with the current player's symbol (X or O).

 After updating the button, the check_winner function is called to determine if the current move resulted in a win or a tie.